rajesh-s/tp-parsec-openmp-tasks/README.md

 ## 1. Progress so far

-- Setup tp-parsec suite, understand it's basics
+- Setup [tp-parsec](https://github.com/massivethreads/tp-parsec) suite, understand it's basics (contributed to documentation updates that can save time to the original repository[1](https://github.com/massivethreads/tp-parsec/pull/2) [2](https://github.com/massivethreads/tp-parsec/pull/3) [3](https://github.com/massivethreads/dagviz/pull/2))
 - Be able to run openmp-task workloads in Intel vtune for performance analyses
 - DAG visualization to see the DAG recorder outputs integrated in TP-PARSEC
 - Understand how OpenMP tasks work